 Is It Necessary to Capture Shower Water in a Bin?

 In the interest of limiting water into their gray tank, and for wanting to re-purpose used water, some boondockers capture shower water in a plastic tub.
 They often use a plastic storage bin.
 It’s not something most boondockers do, it’s largely done by those who want to keep their RV camped for several months without moving.

 Most of the reuse is for flushing the toilet.
 See our other article, “Flushing the Toilet with Shower Water“.

 Otherwise, if your water tank capacity and gray tank capacity is enough to last you a couple of weeks, then you probably don’t need to do this.

 Believe it or not, this is more common than you think.

-Boondockers that don’t have showers in their rigs will fill up a couple of 1-gallon jugs with warm water and shower outside with them.
+Boondockers that don’t have showers in their rigs will fill up a couple of 1-gallon jugs with water and set them outside under the sun long enough to warm up the water.
 They will stand inside a large plastic bin, or on a plastic mat, or just wear flip flops, and take a shower.
 They first douse their hair and body with water, then wash themselves with soap and shampoo.
 They use the remaining jug water to rinse off.

 Even boondockers that have a shower inside their RV will do this, mostly because their gray tank capacity is too small for their boondocking needs.
-Others will do this while standing in the shower of their RV as a way to train themselves to shower with no more than 2 gallons of water.
+This allows them to measure how many gallons per day or per week they drain into their gray tank.

 Showering at a 24 Hour Gym